Remove Query String on Static Resources

 Tools such as Pingdom, GT Metrix, and PageSpeed often recommend to remove the query string from static resources.

 In WP Rocket 2.9 we introduced the Static Resources option to satisfy this recommendation.
-It is found in the Advanced tab:
+It is found in the Static Files tab:

 By enabling this option, we don’t just remove the query string, since that will cause browser caching issues, we also encode the version number into the URL, to maintain the browser ‘cache-busting’ value, while satisfying GT Metrix.